onap/doc/docs/guides/onap-user/index.rst

 User Guides
 ===========
-The following guides are provided to describe tasks that a user of ONAP may need to perform when integrating, deploying, and operating an instance of ONAP.
+The following guides are provided to describe tasks that a user of ONAP may need to perform when integrating, deploying, testing and operating an instance of ONAP.

 .. toctree::